salernolabs/rescuegroups/doc/request/Memorials/readme.md

 #### ::setMemorialPictureBinary

-Sets memorialPictureBinary field with a value of type binary.
+Sets memorialPictureBinary field with a value of type string.

-    $query->setMemorialPictureBinary(binary);
+    $query->setMemorialPictureBinary(string);

 #### ::setMemorialName